kiranvad/kiranvad2.github.io/README.md

 * December 2018, Materials Research Society Fall Meeting, Boston, MA, USA (Poster) \
 *Data Analytics for Mapping Catalytic Activity From High Throughput Cyclic Voltammetry*

+## Others
+I am an ardent [cricket](https://en.wikipedia.org/wiki/Cricket) fan and spend a lot of my free time watching, analyzing and writing about the beatiful game I've been watching for the better part of 18 years!<br/>